What Vision for Root Cause Analysis Does Your Company Have?

 He could not see the obvious conclusion that without adequate investigations of his plant’s problems, it would be impossible to implement effective improvements.
 His plant would do nothing but have repeat incidents!

-We wrote the first TapRooT® Manual in 1990.
+We started writing the first TapRooT® Manual in 1990.
 It was a major leap forward, yet it was just the beginning.
-Our formal testing and development in the early 1990s included reviews and tests by over 300 users/reviewers who tried TapRooT® in a wide variety of applications in a wide variety of industries.
+Our formal testing and development in the early 1990s included reviews and tests by over 300 users/reviewers who tried TapRooT® Root Cause Analysis in a wide variety of applications in a wide variety of industries.
 Their feedback and our use of the system in consulting led to major improvements in usability and effectiveness.

 • Managers • Supervisors • Operators